yonasBSD/ternfs/README.md

 ./ci.py --build --integration --short --docker
 ```

-Will run the integration tests as CI would (inside a docker image).
+Will run the integration tests as CI would (inside the Ubuntu docker image).
 You can also run the tests outside docker by removing the `--docker` flag, but you might have to install some dependencies of the build process.
-These tests take a few minutes.
+These tests take roughly 20 minutes on our build server.

 To work with the qemu kmod tests you'll first need to download the base Ubuntu image we use for testing: